If I didn’t know better, I’d think that dietary fiber had the best lobbying apparatus in the civilized world!

 Avoid foods with artificial colors or flavors.
 Artificial colors and flavors are completely unnecessary for foods comprised of nutritious ingredients.
 Your dog doesn’t care what color her food is, and good ingredients taste good without artificial enhancers.
 And while these ingredients aren’t exactly dangerous, they can trigger dog food allergies.

 Look for foods that provide health-enhancing nutrients, such as omega fatty acids and antioxidants.
 Omega fatty acids (particularly omega-3 fatty acids) provide a number of health benefits, ranging from reduced inflammation to good coat condition, while antioxidants help support immune function, among other things.

 Try to select foods manufactured in a country with high food-safety standards.
 This will help limit the potential hazards that may be lurking in your dog’s food.
 In practice, this means choosing foods manufactured in the USA, Canada, Australia, New Zealand or Western Europe.

-Look for foods that contain probiotics. are beneficial bacteria that help to promote proper intestinal function.
+Look for foods that contain probiotics.
+Probiotics are beneficial bacteria that help to promote proper intestinal function.
 When combined with a high-fiber diet, they pack quite the one-two punch.
 Opt for a dog food with probiotics included in the formula for a super stomach-friendly meal.

 Health Conditions High-Fiber Dog Food Can Help Treat